Who in their right mind would give up a perfectly cushy job to build a career out of Nanoblocks? Well, Christopher Tan, that’s who.

 He started playing with Nanoblocks as a hobby, building custom creations and sharing them on his own blog.
 Unexpectedly, his fan base began to grow, to the point where he was getting corporate enquiries in 2013.

 “The fan base I have and the interest from corporate clients gave me the confidence to take the leap,” Tan shared.

 “One definitely needs to have a lot of patience and persistence in order to attempt something like this.”

 What this is

-He’s also been commissioned to builds replicas of famous footballers and the Catedral Metropolitana de São Paulo, amongst other custom creations, for themed exhibitions and corporate clients.
+He’s also been commissioned to create other builds of famous footballers, Catedral Metropolitana de São Paulo amongst other custom creations for themed exhibitions and corporate clients.